YashBhajbhuje67/Employees/README.md

-Technologies Used: Vite, React, Html, TailwindCSS for custom CSS and mainly JavaScript.
+Technologies Used: Vite, React, Html, TailwindCSS for CSS and mainly JavaScript.

 # How to run?
  1. yarn